mautic/mautic-joomla/plg_system_mautic/README.md

 ## Troubleshoot ##

 ### Bug form embed ###
-If you're forms are not embeded you can check the errors in the developer console of your browser.
+If your forms are not embedded you can check the errors in the developer console of your browser.
 If you see an error like:
 `/media/js/mautic-form.js not found`

 then open the folder `docroot/media/js` in your Mautic instance and check if file `mautic-form.js` is available.
 If not, then simple copy file with command `cp mautic-form-src.js mautic-form.js`.